Dexter Daniels (Aboriginal activist)

-Dexter Daniels (1938 – c.1990) was a pioneering activist in the struggle for Aboriginal rights and land rights in Australia during the 1960s and 1970s.
+Dexter Daniels or Nubuluna (c.
+1936 – 24 December 1999) was a Numamurdirdi (Yugul Mangi) man from south-east Arnhem Land and pioneering activist in the struggle for Aboriginal rights and land rights in Australia during the 1960s and 1970s.
 Daniels came to public attention as the breakaway Aboriginal Organiser of the North Australian Workers' Union (NAWU) in 1966 and was integral in supporting the Wave Hill walk-off.

 Early life

-Daniels was born at the Roper River Church Missionary Society mission in the Northern Territory of Australia.
-Established in 1908, it brought together the remaining fragments of groups previously occupying a wide area of the Roper basin and South East Arnhem Land.
+Daniels was born at the Roper River Mission in the Northern Territory of Australia.
+This was run by the Church Mission Society.
+He was the son of Ukamangara (known as Debra) and Jangridpa (known as Dan) and he was one of seven children.
+His mother worked at the mission and he attended school there; as policy dictated Daniels was required to live in a dormitory, separate to his parents.

+After completing his schooling Daniels worked as a stockman at Oenpelli Mission and then moved to Darwin where he worked at the airport washing planes and then as an orderly at Darwin Hospital.
+In 1962 he married Ruth Wurramara (Wardunggu) and they had one daughter named Muriel.

+In late 1964 he travelled to Kenya with Phillip Waipuldanya Roberts to study their move for independence and this trip deeply influenced him and fed into a strong vision for Aboriginal equality and sovereignty.
+Following this trip, in 1965, he began working as an Aboriginal Organiser of the North Australian Workers' Union.

 Daniels was one of many Indigenous activists from the Roper Mission who went on to become deeply involved in social and political struggles in the Northern Territory.
 They included the Roberts brothers, Clancy, Jacob and Phillip and Dexter Daniels and his brother Davis.
 "That's not right" was a response of which Daniels was "very fond" when discussing injustices.